 I was born and raised in Kingston, Jamaica.
 I left home at 17 to attend Stanford University, planning to major in engineering.
-I can't remember exactly why I picked that field.
+I don't remember why I picked that field.
 I suppose because I had enjoyed the science subjects and I had ruled out medicine (too squeamish), engineering seemed like a safe bet.
 I didn't give it too much thought.

 After graduating from Columbia Law School, I settled in New York City and began to practice corporate law.
 Again, it seemed like a safe bet.
 Occasionally, a little voice in my head would question my career choice, but I routinely ignored it.
 Trying to figure out what else I could do with my life seemed too overwhelming.
 It felt much easier to stick with what I knew.

 Over the next fifteen years, I switched law firms several times, got married, had two daughters, moved to the suburbs and finally decided to leave the practice of law.

 I transitioned to being a stay-at-home parent.
 I knew that at some point I was going to reinvent myself and find a new career, but I had no idea what that would be.
 It was during this phase of my life that I discovered coaching and realized that I had found my new career path.

 I received my initial coach training certification from Coach U, spent over three years gaining additional experience with an international coaching company, and then established my private coaching practice.

 More recently, I received additional training at the iNLP Center where I obtained certification as both a Certified Master Coach and a Certified Master Practitioner of Neuro-Linguistic Programming (NLP).
 I'm also an ICF credentialed coach.

 The personal growth work that I’ve done in my own life has been liberating.
 Through coaching I gained awareness.
 I realized that I had been mostly drifting along a prescribed and relatively safe path without giving much thought to what I really wanted my life’s work to be about.